CongoPeat/Congo_Basin_Peat_Intititation/README.md

 Columns contain the following:

 **Sample:** This is the unique sample identifier.
 This is the same as the "Sample Publication Code" in Table 1 of the article.\
-**median:** This is the median calibrated radiocarbon age, in calibrated years Before Present, calculated in OxCal using a 50:50 northern-southern hemisphere calibration curve.\
+**Median:** This is the median calibrated radiocarbon age, in calibrated years Before Present, calculated in OxCal using a 50:50 northern-southern hemisphere calibration curve.\
-**CI95_MIN:** This is the lower 95%, or 2-sigma, confidence interval calibrated radiocarbon age, in calibrated years Before Present, calculated in OxCal using a 50:50 northern-southern hemisphere calibration curve.\
+**CI95_Min:** This is the lower 95%, or 2-sigma, confidence interval calibrated radiocarbon age, in calibrated years Before Present, calculated in OxCal using a 50:50 northern-southern hemisphere calibration curve.\
-**CI95_MAX:** This is the upper 95%, or 2-sigma, confidence interval calibrated radiocarbon age, in calibrated years Before Present, calculated in OxCal using a 50:50 northern-southern hemisphere calibration curve.\
+**CI95_Max:** This is the upper 95%, or 2-sigma, confidence interval calibrated radiocarbon age, in calibrated years Before Present, calculated in OxCal using a 50:50 northern-southern hemisphere calibration curve.\
 **Depth:** This is the mean depth of the sample.
 The samples were 10 cm thick.
 So if a sample was from 200-210 cm, we list the depth here as 205 cm.
 Surface is set to zero.